metaplex-foundation/digital-asset-validator-plugin/README.md

 ***Consumer Configuration***

 - "retries" - Amount of times to deliver the message.
 If delivered this many times and not ACKed, then it is deleted
-- "batch_size" - Max Amout of messages to grab within the wait timeout window.
+- "batch_size" - Max Amount of messages to grab within the wait timeout window.
 - "message_wait_timeout" - Amount of time the consumer will keep the stream open and wait for messages
 - "idle_timeout" - Amount of time a consumer can have the message before it goes back on the queue
 - "consumer_id" - VERY important.
 This is used to scale horizontally so messages arent duplicated over instances.Make sure this is different per instance